Oliver D. Doleski

-Oliver D. Doleski (born August 15, 1967, in Kassel) is a German economist, author and management consultant.
+Oliver D. Doleski (born August 15, 1967) is a German economist, author and management consultant.

 Life

-Doleski studied economics at the Bundeswehr University Munich.
+Doleski was born in Kassel.
+He studied economics at the University of the Bundeswehr Munich.
 He has worked in the public sector and as a management consultant in the areas of corporate management and process management, among others with his own consulting firm Fiduiter.
 This company is inactive since 2019.

 As an author, he has published numerous articles and books.

 Contents and research

 Integrated business model iOcTen

 Doleski developed the integrated business model iOcTen, which is based on the St. Gallen management model.
 It helps to structure complex connections and integrate all relevant influences and restrictions into a business context.
 Through five interlocking components iOcTen helps to break down complex connections and processes into small, manageable analysis and work packages.
 In contrast to other business models, iOcTen takes the normative framework into account and integrates elements such as laws, standards, principles and culture, ensuring that even seemingly unimportant aspects are included and no essential content is forgotten.
 A five-phase development path helps decision makers to identify potential weaknesses of their planned business model early on and to find solutions.

 Furthermore, Doleski's research focuses on the areas of smart markets, transformation of the energy industry and Internet of things.